p-jack/xss-whitelist/README.md

 // Use .raise to throw a descriptive error instead:
 XSSWhitelist.raise("a", "href", "javascript:alert(1)")
-// XSSWhitelistError - not allowing a.href: invalid protocol javascript:
+// XSSWhitelistError - not allowing a.href: invalid protocol javascript

 // Add a new tag and its attributes to the whitelist:
 XSSWhitelist.add("object", ["archive"])